jumraiya/jumraiya.github.io/posts/datalog.md

 # An escape room(s) in Datalog

 Well this is more about state machines really but a game sounds more fun.

 I wrote a text based escape room in Clojurescript to test a library I have been working on, and wanted to share my experience.

 All of the game state is expressed as a Datascript database, all game actions are driven via Datalog queries.
 However, these queries are incremental and reactive, meaning every change in the result of a query is available after every transaction.

-You can access the the game [here](https://jumraiya.github.io/posts/escape-room.html) .
+You can access the game [here](https://jumraiya.github.io/escape-room/index.html).

 Unfortunately the game is very slow to initialize and pretty short, I am still working on it.

-There is a view on the bottom made with portal that shows how user actions trigger state transitions.
+There is a view on the bottom made with portal shows how user actions update the game state.

 ## Why Datalog?